IntersectAustralia/excel-fu/module-5/index.markdown

 3. Add or rename a second worksheet "Processed".
 3. Add or rename a third worksheet "Metadata".

+# Exercise 1

 ## Sourcing the Sunrise Sunset Times

+### Steps

 4. Open a web browser and visit Geoscience Australia's [Compute Sunrise, Sunset & Twilight Times](http://www.ga.gov.au/geodesy/astro/sunrise.jsp) page.
-5. Under the section of the page entitled "Use the National Gazetteer of Australia to determine the Longitude and Latitude", enter:
+5. Under the section of the page entitled **"Use the National Gazetteer of Australia to determine the Longitude and Latitude"**, enter:
   * A **Place Name** of "Sydney".
   * Select the **Place Type** "Towns & Localities".
   * Select the **State/Authority** "New South Wales".